wso2/docs-mi/en/docs/learn/examples/endpoint-examples/using-http-endpoints.md

-# How to use an HTTP Endpoint
+# How to Use an HTTP Endpoint

 See the examples given below on how to effectively use the HTTP endpoint.